emnh/playground-f2pxsmh2/statement.md

 The input components are indexed from bit index 0 to 5 in the first row.
 The output components are indexed from bit index 6 to 11 in the second row.
+To compute the components of the table you can use regular bit-BFS on each index which matches pattern "^1|01" in the 2 rows.

+## An example of the lookup table

 Say for example:
 101010